-Heat the oven to 400°F and lightly grease the cups of a regular muffin tin, or a mini-muffin tin.
+Heat the oven to 400°F and lightly grease the cups of a mini-muffin tin.

-Whisk together the mashed potatoes, the eggs, 1/2 cup of cheese, the chives, and ham.
-Taste and season, if necessary, with salt and pepper.
+Whisk together the mashed potatoes, the eggs, 3/4 cup of cheese, the chives, and ham.
+Season, if necessary, with salt and pepper.
 The seasoning will depend on how seasoned your mashed potatoes were to begin with.